Back in images on January 27, 2022, the international day dedicated to the memory of genocides and the prevention of crimes against humanity

 They were received by Mr. Olivier Lalieu, responsible for the memorial sites of the Shoah Memorial.

-The Shoah Memorial also welcomed Valérie Pécresse who reverenced in the crypt and in front of the Wall of Names.
+The Shoah Memorial also welcomed Valérie Pécresse who gathered in the crypt and before the Wall of Names.

-Accompanied by Eric de Rotschild, president of the Shoah Memorial, and Jacques Fredj, director of the Shoah Memorial, they then visited the documentation center where Valérie Pécresse was able to discover archives of the Memorial related to the status of the Jews, to the Vél d'Hiv roundup whose 80th anniversary is commemorated this year.
+Accompanied by Eric de Rotschild, president of the Shoah Memorial, and Jacques Fredj, director of the Shoah Memorial, they then visited the documentation center where Valérie Pécresse was able to discover archives of the Memorial relating to the status of Jews, at the Vél d'Hiv roundup, whose 80th anniversary is commemorated this year.

-Valérie Pecresse ended her visit with the exhibition dedicated to homosexuals and lesbians in Nazi Europe and the Wall of the Righteous.
+Valérie Pecresse ended her visit with an exhibition dedicated to homosexuals and lesbians in Nazi Europe and the Wall of the Just.

 In the evening, a tribute will be paid in the auditorium to Marceline Loridan Loridan -Ivens.
-Three years after her disappearance, a book "C'était génial de vivre by Marceline Loridan-Ivens", fruit of her latest interviews with Isabelle Wekstein-Steg and David Teboul, and a short film "Après Marceline", directed by Antoine Ravon (France, 16 min, University of Paris, 2020), who was his assistant from 2017 to 2018, pays him a vibrant and warm tribute.
+Three years after her death, a book "C'était génial de vivre de Marceline Loridan-Ivens" ("It was great to live with Marceline Loridan-Ivens"), the result of her latest interviews with Isabelle Wekstein-Steg and David Teboul, and a short film "Après Marceline", directed by Antoine Ravon (France, 16 min, University of Paris, 2020), who was his assistant from 2017 to 2018, pays him a vibrant and warm tribute.

-And on Sunday, January 30, the Shoah Memorial is showing the film "Ginette Kolinka: a French memory" directed by Natacha Giler on Ginette Kolinka, in her presence.
+And on Sunday, January 30, the Shoah Memorial is screening the film "Ginette Kolinka: A French Memory" directed by Natacha Giler about Ginette Kolinka, in her presence.

 Shoah Memorial Credit/ Yonathan Kellerman